Virtual data room for private equity hero.

 • Efficiency - they're reviewing 10-20 deals at a time and need structured information

-For you as a founder, the data room signals something important: that you're organized, that you've done this before (or at least prepared properly), and that you respect their process.
+For you as a company, the data room signals something important: that you're organized, that you've done this before (or at least prepared properly), and that you respect their process.
 A messy data room kills deals.
 Not because the documents are wrong, but because it signals operational chaos.

 Ellty lets you create a secure, trackable data room in under 30 minutes - no sales call required.
 Start free.